life-itself/community/vault/upcoming-residencies-gatherings.md

 ## Pioneering the next Food culture, June 2023

-- **What:** 1 week retreat and workshop + 2 weeks residency to embody food , cook and act from this place and share it to the world.
-How to seed new narratives within our inner capacity to relate with the world through food?
-How to live food as an embodied integrative reality?
-This residency will craft a unique experience of how food cares deeply about us and how it supports us through life.
-It is about reconnecting to what it is to be human and to learn how to design a food system that deepens this authenticity.
-It is to experience how with plant based food menus we can activate our liveliness at each meal.
-It is about designing frameworks that can ease food anxiety and the general scarcity mindset around us and in us.
+- **What:** A 3 weeks residency to empower  yourself food by learning plant based meal preparations which nourish mind, body and soul.
+Deconstruct and redefine our relationship to food and have an impact on our collective  mental health.
+Through a series of hands on workshop, retreat, participatory cooking, communal living you will learn to ease food anxiety and the general scarcity mindset in us and around.
 - **When:**
-Workshop 09/06 @ 18h30 - 16/06 @15h30
+Workshop  09/06 @ 18h30 - 02/07/ 2023
-Residency : 19/06 - 02/07
-- **Where:** Life Itself Praxis Hub, Bergerac, France (near Bordeaux).
+- **Where:** [Life Itself Praxis Hub](https://lifeitself.org/hubs/bergerac/), Bergerac, France (near Bordeaux).
-- **Who:** cooking activists , bodhisattvas , people interested in food in conscious co-living  communities, people curious to let themselves be in-formed by food and act from its teachings.
+- **Who:**  cooking activists , bodhisattvas , people interested in food in conscious co-living  communities, people curious to let themselves be in-formed by food and act from its teachings. ( 11 persons max)
 - **Facilitators:** [Valérie Duvauchelle](https://en.lacuisinedelabienveillance.org/)
 - **Cost:**
-One week : from €210- 250
-All 3 weeks : from  - (single standard room) to (single premium room) Prices include the cost for  a single room + 3 meals a day .
-Regarding availability there might be the possibility to do only the  first week workshop.

-Register to experience  and embodied relation to food relation and pioneer the next food culture.
+ From 1550 € (single standard room) to 1650 € (single premium room) food included (Early birds : 25 per cent for signing before the 25th of april )
+Prices include retreat, training, residency in an individual room and 3 meals a day.

 [Learn more and apply](https://lifeitself.org/sympoiesis/conscious-food-workshop-june-2023)